-- 1. Draw and identify all parts of an electronic circuit. - 2.
-Identify and label the basic eight logic gates. - 3.
-Identify all major subsystems of a computer.
+- 1. Draw and identify all parts of an electronic circuit. - Identify and label the basic eight logic gates. - Identify all major subsystems of a computer.

-Required Courses: Units
+Required Courses:

-ELECTRN 2 Introduction to Electronics 3

 OR

 ELECTRN 8 Electron Devices 3

 ELECTRN 15 Survey of Computer Electronics 3